-When we wrote our last note in August 2021, we could not have predicted the subsequent roller-coaster that equity markets would ride, especially considering they had only just recovered from COVID-19.
-Today’s equity markets are now dominated by global inflationary pressures and rising interest rates, as well as increasing geo-political tensions – thanks to the outbreak of the war in Ukraine as well as more region-specific issues such as the turmoil in UK politics, and China’s rigid adherence to its zero-COVID policy.
+When we wrote our last note in August 2021, we would not have predicted the subsequent roller-coaster that equity markets would ride, especially considering they had only just recovered from COVID-19.
+Today’s equity markets now appear to be dominated by global inflationary pressures and rising interest rates, as well as increasing geo-political tensions – thanks to the outbreak of the war in Ukraine as well as more region-specific issues such as the turmoil in UK politics, and China’s rigid adherence to its zero-COVID policy.

-The dominant factor is the impact of rising global inflation and the associated rise in interest rates.
+WTW feels that the dominant factor affecting markets is the impact of rising global inflation and the associated rise in interest rates.

-Be it issues in the supply of global energy, rising costs of raw materials, the realisation of pent-up demand post-pandemic, or tight labour markets, there have been numerous factors causing inflation to rise across almost all global economies.
+Be it issues in the supply of global energy, rising costs of raw materials, the realisation of pent-up demand post-pandemic, or tight labour markets, there have been numerous factors that have likely contributed to inflation rising across almost all global economies.

 Prior to 2022 most major economies had benefited from nearly a decade of rock-bottom inflation, with accommodative central banking policy fuelling asset price increases.
-However, 2022 brought markets home to roost, with an unexpectedly steep, sharp rise in global inflation leading to a U-turn in central banking policy, which raised interest rates and in doing so raised the discount rates investors use to value their assets.
+However, 2022 saw these policies come home to roost, with an unexpectedly steep, sharp rise in global inflation leading to a U-turn in central banking policy, which raised interest rates and in doing so raised the discount rates investors use to value their assets.

-The question now is whether this inflation will persist, and by extension how much pain the central banks will be forced to inflict on global equity markets in order to contain it.
-These forces do not treat all stocks equally either, with high-growth companies feeling a disproportionately large amount of the pain given their sensitivity to discount rates.
+One question now is whether this inflation will persist, and by extension how much pain the central banks will be forced to inflict on global equity markets in order to contain it.
+History shows that these forces do not treat all stocks equally either, with high-growth companies tending to feel a disproportionately large amount of the pain given their greater sensitivity to discount rates.
 There are a small number of beneficiaries of this rising inflation, such as those directly associated with the production of energy and raw materials.

-Unfortunately, the market outlook is only becoming murkier, as investors not only need to grapple with rising inflation but also falling GDP, with more professional commentators forecasting possible recession across the developed economy.
+Unfortunately, the market outlook appears to be getting murkier, as investors not only need to grapple with rising inflation but also falling GDP, with more professional commentators forecasting possible recession across the developed economy.
 The difficulty comes in predicting which style of investing would win-out in such an environment.
 For example, growth investing has tended to do well during market downturns (as investors seek out any source of economic growth), but this relationship may not be as straight forward in a stagflationary environment.

-The consequences of this have been made apparent by today’s equity markets, as no sector has been untouched by the aforementioned headwinds.
-While the stark decline in Europe’s performance is predictable, given its proximity to the Ukraine conflict, many of 2021’s global winners have given back returns, with 2022 effectively putting an end to the market momentum that carried many investment styles throughout 2020 and 2021.
+The consequences of this have been made apparent by today’s equity markets, as no sector appears to have been untouched by the aforementioned headwinds.
+While the stark decline in Europe’s markets is perhaps to be expected, given its proximity to the Ukraine conflict, many of 2021’s global winners have given back returns, with 2022 effectively putting an end to the market momentum that carried many investment styles throughout 2020 and 2021.

-WTW has needed to make few changes to its portfolio, with its managers already making adjustments.
+WTW has needed to make few changes to their portfolio, with their managers already making adjustments.

 WTW’s portfolio manager Stuart Gray describes similar macro issues to the ones we outlined above.
 However, he remains fully confident in the delegated managers’ abilities to navigate an inflationary, or even recessionary, environment.
 To that end WTW notes that it has had to do little proactive adjustment to ATST’s manager allocations (other than the redistribution of capital from River & Mercantile – see below), as the delegated managers have already made sufficient adjustments to their own allocations as to account for the changing market environment.

-WTW does comment that 2022 has not been a year of a rotation from growth into value but rather from technology and into energy.
-Whilst these sectors are often seen as the stalwarts of growth and value investing respectively, because the change in momentum is so focused on these sectors, selecting outperforming managers is not as easy as simply rotating from one style into another, though a permanent shift to a higher inflationary and interest rate environment may eventually throw up additional winners in the value sector.
+WTW makes the case that 2022 has not been so much a year of a rotation from growth into value but rather one of a rotation out of technology and into energy.
+Whilst these sectors are often seen as the stalwarts of growth and value investing respectively, because the change in momentum is so focused on these sectors, WTW says that selecting outperforming managers is not as easy as simply rotating from one style into another, though a permanent shift to a higher inflationary and interest rate environment may eventually throw up additional winners in the value sector.

 WTW believes the markets are yet to rationally price securities.

-Despite the sell-off in the growth sector, and the rise in interest rates, WTW still believes that many high-growth companies are still yet to be valued correctly as their valuations today have not adjusted for the prospect of a structural rise in discount rates, but instead are merely reacting to short-term macroeconomic data.
-Mispricing is still likely as investors have not yet valued companies based on their long-term cash flows relative to structurally higher interest rates.
+Despite the sell-off in the growth sector, and the rise in interest rates, WTW believes that many high-growth companies are yet to be valued correctly as their valuations today have not fully adjusted for the prospect of a structural rise in discount rates, but instead are merely reacting to short-term macroeconomic data.
+It feels that mispricing is still likely as a result.

 In fact, WTW believes that the market is still yet to reflect true company fundamentals, with investors currently looking for short-term flights to safety rather than looking for companies which are strong based on long-term outlooks.
 Often, in the case of ATST’s invested companies, their fundamentals have grown faster than the market even though their share prices have not, as they do not neatly fit into the current macro trades.
 However, this does mean that on a fundamental basis, ATST has become increasingly cheaper.

-WTW’s confidence is also due to its long-term view of manager selection, whereby it would not trust a manager’s investment process if it did not account for all aspects of a market cycle, effectively allowing for a decade-long investing horizon.
-This means that the companies in ATST’s portfolio will demonstrate various ways in which they can adapt to either an inflationary or recessionary environment.
+WTW’s confidence is also due to its long-term view of manager selection; WTW would not trust a manager’s investment process if it did not account for all aspects of a market cycle, effectively allowing for a decade-long investing horizon.
+This means that the companies in ATST’s portfolio should be able to demonstrate various ways in which they can adapt to either an inflationary or recessionary environment.

-For example, Intuit, which is held by Sands Capital, is an example of a company with low capital intensity, requiring smaller amounts of capital to grow, and thus less exposed to rising input costs, whereas Visa, which we discuss later in this note, is directly correlated to inflation via its transaction-based revenue model and earns more money as the nominal price of goods increases.
-Then there are companies like Mercado Libre, held by Sands Capital and Sustainable Growth Advisers, which is an example of a secular growth opportunity, as its earnings growth is based on a long-term market transition rather than cyclical trends in the global economy.
+For example, Intuit, which is held by Sands Capital, is an example of a company with low capital intensity, requiring smaller amounts of capital to grow, and so should be less exposed to rising input costs, whereas Visa, which we discuss later in this note, should be directly correlated to inflation via its transaction-based revenue model (it naturally earns more money as the nominal price of goods increases).
+Then there are companies like Mercado Libre, held by Sands Capital and Sustainable Growth Advisers, which is cited as an example of a secular growth opportunity.
+WTW says that the company’s earnings growth is based on a long-term market transition rather than cyclical trends in the global economy.